-USING THE TABLET'S WEB BROWSER AND ONSCREEN KEYBOARD
+SUBJECT: USING THE TABLET'S WEB BROWSER AND ONSCREEN KEYBOARD

-BROWSING THE WEB
+TIME: 15 minutes BROWSING THE WEB

 You've connected the tablet to the internet, and learnt how gestures work.
 Now it's time to actually use the tablet.

 Let's start with the browser.
 Your tablet has a web browser, very much like the one on your PC.
 You can use it to browse the same web pages you do on your PC.
+Tap on the Browser icon.